natural gas pipelines bring natural gas from the Gulf Coast and West Virginia/Ohio/Pennsylvania into Virginia

 Source: 2010 Virginia Energy Plan, Section 5 - Natural Gas

-Spectra's East Tennessee Natural Gas pipeline carries gas into southwestern Virginia via Tennessee and West Virginia
+the East Tennessee Natural Gas pipeline carries gas into southwestern Virginia via Tennessee and West Virginia

 The Federal Energy Regulatory Commission (FERC) regulates interstate pipelines.
 The State Corporation Commission regulates pipelines that are located only within the Virginia.
 Within the state, Virginia Natural Gas owns the largest intrastate gas pipeline, carrying gas from the Transco system in Northern Virginia to Richmond and Hampton Roads.

 transmission companies deliver natural gas to Local Distribution Companies, which have their own network of intrastate pipelines to distribute the gas to end users (investor-owned LDC's are utilities regulated by the SCC, while municipal LDC's are outside of SCC jurisdiction)

 Source: State Corporation Commission, Map of Service Territories